tylerprehl/top-favorite-resources/README.md

 ### React
 Title - Passing Data Between Components<br>
-Basics - Just a regular old TOP lesson, but covers the extraordinarily important and helpful topic of component props<br>
+Basics - Just a regular old TOP lesson, but covers the extraordinarily important and helpful topic of component props.
+The link to the React docs and its challenges were extremely helpful in understanding some of the finer points<br>
 Link - [https://www.theodinproject.com/lessons/node-path-react-new-passing-data-between-components](https://www.theodinproject.com/lessons/node-path-react-new-passing-data-between-components)<br>